subdavis/selfhosted/README.md

 Don't do this until you have your CNAMEs and Dynamic DNS working.

 * Clone this repo in `/usr/local/lib/systemd/system/` on your newly provisioned server.
+* `mkdir /media/local` to create a mount point on the OS disk.
 * For any overrides, like `torrent.service.d`, copy the template to a new `override.conf` file with the correct values.
 * create `profile.env` from template: `cp /usr/local/lib/systemd/system/profile.env.example /usr/local/lib/systemd/system/profile.env`
 * edit `profile.env` for your needs